123sites/Markdown-Creator/README.md

 ## License 📝

 The MIT license is in the GitHub repository.
+Click to link to view it:
 [MIT License](https://github.com/123sites/Markdown-Creator/blob/main/LICENSE)

 ## Badges 🏆